peterbarraud/the-dr-nefario-setup/README.md

 ```
 git clone https://github.com/peterbarraud/data-object-lair.git services
 ```
+2. Navigate to the cloned Object lair folder (*`services` folder from the above sample*)
+3. Open `datainfo.json` in a *text* editor
+4. Change the values of the following based on what you did in [Create user and db](#create-user-and-db)
-2. Navigate to the `app.files` folder.
+5. Navigate to the `app.files` folder.
-3. Copy `start.php.bat` to your project folder.
+6. Copy `start.php.bat` to your project folder.
-4. Open the file in a *text* editor
+7. Open the file in a *text* editor
-5. Change the following values at the top of the file:
+8. Change the following values at the top of the file:
 - **phpport**: Unused port number
 - **servicesdir**: Path to your services dir.
 The one where you cloned the `Object Lair`
 - **phpdir**: *Absolute* or *relative path* to `php.min dir` folder

 **Note**: The `mysqldir` must include the `mariadb.min` folder.
 Maybe like `..\the-dr-nefario-setup\php.min`

-6. To run PHP, double-click the `start.php.bat` in your project folder.
+9. To run PHP, double-click the `start.php.bat` in your project folder.
-7. To check if everything is working fine, open your web browser and go to this location:
+10. To check if everything is working fine, open your web browser and go to this location:
 ```
 http://localhost:<port number>/phpinfo.php
 ```
-8. Ok now, to run your REST services, you're probably going to need a Framework.
+Ok now, to run your REST services, you're probably going to need a Framework.
 I use [SLIM](https://www.slimframework.com).

 So the `rest.api.php` has the `include` for this Framework.
 You can use any service you want.
 You're going to have to make that change in the `rest.api.php`.

-9. So if you are using SLIM, you're going to have to download and put it into the cloned `Object lair` directory.
+If you're using SLIM, you're going to have to download and put it into the cloned `Object lair` directory.
 Actually, wherever you put it.
 You're going to have to make sure the include in the `rest.api.php` is correct.

 As you build your Object Lair and REST services, you're probably best off with a neat Chrome plug-in like [Postman](https://chrome.google.com/webstore/detail/postman/fhbjgbiflinjbdggehcddcbncdddomop?hl=en) to try out things.